 MISDEMEANOR MEASURE 6.
 CUMULATIVE COMMUNITY SAFETY RATE

-Figure M6 provides a point-in-time snapshot of the cumulative percent of defendants released pretrial who were charged with a new violent offense while on pretrial release.
+Figure M6A and M6B provide a point-in-time snapshot of the cumulative percentage of non-domestic violence misdemeanors who were not charged with a new offense while on pretrial release.

 Community Safety Rate